ocaml/v2.ocaml.org/site/learn/tutorials/modules.md

 to ensure that the same comparison function will always be used, even if the programmer makes a mistake.

-For example, if we want to use sets of ints, we would use do this:
+For example, if we want to use sets of ints, we would do this:

 ```ocamltop
 module Int_set = Set.Make (struct